-- 1. Only the student who is registered in OSIRIS for a written examination which he is entitled to, can take part in that examination. - 2.
+- 1. Only students who are registered in OSIRIS for a written examination which they are entitled to, can take part in that examination. - 2.
 Students who are registered for a course or seminar in SIN-Online at the end of week 2 of an education block are automatically registered for the written examination of that course or (if applicable) seminar.
 Students are required to check in week 5 of the course block whether they are registered in OSIRIS for the examination concerned.
-If a student is not registered for the written examination at that time, he must still register himself in OSIRIS within the registration period to take part in that examination. - 3.
-Students who want to take part in a written resit of a course or (if applicable) seminar, must register themselves within the registration period in OSIRIS for taking part in that resit. - 4.
-For students, the registration period for a written examination or resit runs from 26 working days to 5 working days before the examination or resit.
+If students are not registered for the written examination at that time, they must still register themselves in OSIRIS within the registration period to take part in that examination. - 3.
+Students who want to take part in a written resit of a course or (if applicable) seminar, must register themselves within the registration period in OSIRIS for taking part in that resit. - For students, the registration period for a written examination or resit runs from 26 working days to 5 working days before the examination or resit.
 After the end of the regular registration period it is still possible to register for the examination concerned up to and including the day on which that examination was taken, only against payment of €20 in administrative charges.